Congratulations to our 2017 APIC Fellows!

 To learn about how to submit your application, click the Submission Process tab.

-The 2017 application period for the Fellows program is February 1 - March 31, 2017.
-After the application period closes, all applications will be reviewed and applicants will be notified of their status prior to the APIC Annual Conference in June.
+The 2017 application period for the Fellows program is now closed.
+Applicants will be notified of their status prior to the APIC Annual Conference in June.

 Before you begin the online application, we strongly recommend that you first:

 - Make sure your CV or resume follows APA style guidelines, is up-to-date, indicates at least seven years of infection preventionist experience and includes clear references to the activities used to demonstrate achievement in the future-oriented domains.

 - Download the Practice Application to familiarize yourself with the format and prepare your responses in advance of submitting online.